The Bankrate promise

 The big advantage of an IRA is that it provides you a tax break for saving, but it also offers other positives, too, such as tax-deferred growth on your contributions.
 The specific kind of benefits depend on the type of IRA.
 Here are the differences between the two main types of IRAs:

 - Income requirements: Must have earned income.
-No maximum income, but tax-deductibility may begin to phase out at a modified adjusted gross income of $66,000 in 2021 or $68,000 in 2022, depending on filing status and whether you’re covered by a plan at work.
+No maximum income, but tax-deductibility may begin to phase out at a modified adjusted gross income of $68,000 in 2022, depending on filing status and whether you’re covered by a plan at work.

 - When can funds be withdrawn?
 Funds can be withdrawn at age 59 ½ or after.